Tiptree: Economy

 Tiptree is a brand of fruit preserves manufactured in the village by Wilkin & Sons.
 The business was founded by the Wilkins family, a local farmers, in 1885.

 Churches

 Within the Church of England, the village is part of the United Benefice of Tolleshunt Knights with Tiptree and Great Braxted.

 There are three other churches in the village, Kingsland Church, Tiptree United Reformed Church, and St John Houghton, a Roman Catholic church.

 Transport

-From about 1904 until 1951 the village was served by the Kelvedon and Tollesbury Light Railway (locally known as the Crab and Winkle Line).
+From about 1904 until 1951 the village was served by the Kelvedon and Tollesbury Light Railway.
 It was an early victim of the mid-20th century cutbacks to the British Rail network and Tiptree railway station closed in 1951.
+Local councillors have called for the line to be reinstated, but there are no plans to do so as of 2026.

 The nearest operational railway station is Kelvedon on the main Norwich to London Liverpool Street line.
 Today, the village is bisected by the B1022 Colchester to Maldon road, and the B1023 Kelvedon to Tollesbury road.
 Tiptree is also close to the main A12 trunk road which passes through Essex.
 Bus services link the village to surrounding towns.